Inedo/inedo-docs/Content/installation/logging/diagnostic-center.md

 Although no secure data (keys, passwords, user-generated logs, etc) will be transmitted, some information that's readily displayed in the UI (application names, build numbers, etc) is included The data is mostly system load (memory, CPU, etc), performance metrics (web requests, database calls, etc), log messages, and error stack traces.

-**This feature used to be called Customer Experience Improvement Program (CEIP)**, as it was originally intended to connect usage telemetry.
-However, we only use the collected data for troubleshooting specific problems and thus renamed the feature to "Log Collection & Transmission"; it may still be called CEIP in your product.